Connect with an Advisor

 The PPST (Pre Professional Skills Test) is required by the State of Nevada for licensure, as well as a majority of states.
 The CBEST is required only by California and Oregon, and is also accepted by the State of Nevada in lieu of the PPST.
 Both the PPST and CBEST test on the subjects of Reading, Writing, and Mathematics.
 Passing scores are a requirement for admission into our teacher education program.
 The PPST is also called the Praxis I. You will take the Praxis II during your student teaching.

 No. Undergraduate students are usually first admitted to the College of Education as pre-majors.
 During this period they don't need to declare their interest in any program in order to take the core, college, and introductory education courses.
 When they have made the decision to pursue a degree in education, formal admission to teacher education is required to enroll in upper-division courses and to graduate from our programs.

 Refer to individual program manuals for specific admission criteria for each program.
 You may apply anytime you meet the following minimum requirements:

-Yes, the Independent Learning Program offers several classes that may apply to the different education programs.
-The classes are taught via the internet on a semester basis, they are taught via the internet for registration anytime during the year, and finally, traditional print based, open enrollment, courses are offered to serve students anytime, anywhere.
-For example, Math 122 and 123 (Teaching Math to Elementary Students) has been offered via traditional correspondence.
-For more information regarding scheduling and policies contact the Independent Learning Program directly at (775) 784-4658 or 1-800-233-8928.
+Yes, the 365 Learning Office offers several classes that may apply to the different education programs.
+The classes are taught via the internet on a semester basis.
+For more information regarding scheduling and policies contact the 365 Learning Office directly at (775) 784-4652 or 1-800-233-8928.